eugenia1984/english/free_code_camp_english/README.md

 -Tom: Wow!
 Electric or acustic?

 -Sophie: Electric, for sure.!
 Back to your hobbies
-          Do you have any photographies.
+          Do you have any photographies?

--Tom: I like
+-Tom: I like landscapes and street photographies, mostly.
      What kind of music do you like playing in your guitar?

--Sophie: I like
+-Sophie: I like classic rock, but any tunes makes my day.

 -Tom: Cool!
 I want to hearing you play someday.